Research

 CNS immune tolerance and privilege

-Decode the mechanisms governing CNS (brain and retina) immune tolerance and privilege in the thymus, lymphoid organs, and the CNS
+Decode the mechanisms governing CNS (brain and retina) immune tolerance and privilege in the CNS and its barriers and associated lymphoid organs

 CNS autoimmunity, inflammation, and infections